AlexsLemonade/sc-data-integration/scripts/README.md

 The `_filtered.rds` files for the libraries being integrated can be obtained by using the `00d-obtain-scpca-sce.R` script.
 Running this script with the default arguments will copy over the SCE objects stored in files named as `<library_id>_filtered.rds` to the local `data/scpca/filtered_sce` folder.

+Next, ScPCA data should be processed through the `00e-process-scpca-citeseq.R` so that any potential CITE-Seq data in the SCE object is filtered and normalized, and results will be stored in files named as `<library_id>_filtered.rds` to the local `results/scpca/filtered_sce` folder.

-After copying over the files from S3 to your local `data` directory, the core workflow from `scpca-downstream-analyses` will need to be run to obtain the normalized and processed SCE files needed as input for the integration workflow.
+Finally, the core workflow from `scpca-downstream-analyses` will need to be run to obtain the normalized and processed SCE files needed as input for the integration workflow.

 This can be done using the following command and by providing the full paths to each of the input metadata files and directories: